TimothyJan/TodoList-ASP.NetCore-MinimalAPI-Angular/README.md

 # TodoList-ASP.NetCore-MinimalAPI-Angular
-TodoList.
-ASP.NET Core app with Angular.
-Minimal API using ASP.NET Core backend with Angular frontend.
+Full-stack Todo List app with an ASP.Net Core Minimal API and a dynamic Angular Material frontend, successfully deployed to Azure.